The G-Men Of The 1930s ~

 The plaque sits at the location where Inspector Sam Cowley and Herman Hollis died in the shootout with “Baby Face” Nelson, also killed.
 Present with Nelson was John Paul Chase who would later be convicted of the murder of Cowley; he was never tried for the Hollis killing and died in California in the early 70’s after being paroled.

-Historically, Cowley remained out of the limelight of the Dillinger shootout, the Bremer and Lindberg kidnappings, the Kansas City Massacre, and many more of the notorious incidents of the day.
-Even though he was the appointed Inspector in Charge of it all.
-With Dillinger, we only hear of Purvis.
-But in the years to come, Mr. Hoover made if very clear (and even at the time) that it was Cowley who ran the major investigations of the times.
+Historically, Cowley remained out of the limelight of the Dillinger shootout, the Bremer and Lindberg kidnappings, the Kansas City Massacre, and many more of the notorious incidents of the day, even though he was the appointed Inspector in Charge of it all.

 Cowley was born in Idaho in 1899 and was the fifth son to Latter Day Saints parents.
 He came into a family of 9 sons and 6 daughters, and ironically was the product of a “plural marriage.”
 Something the Bureau “overlooked” at the time of his hiring.
 Cowley’s father served as a missionary for the Church, and traveled later as a member of the Quorum of Twelve Apostles.

 “Sam Cowley was baptized into The Church Of Jesus Christ of Latter-day Saints on his eighth birthday.
 At the age of 12, he was duly ordained a deacon and later a teacher at age 15.
 He fulfilled his priesthood duties, becoming a counselor in the presidencies of both quorums.”

 “At age 17, he was ordained as an elder, and left for Hawaii to serve a Church mission.
 Mastering the language, he baptized converts, blessed children, and administered to the sick and afflicted.”